linode/manager/src/api/generic/README.md

 generator interface and in the `.api` branch of the Redux state.
 For a root resource, this should be the same name as the module filename.
 For subresources, should be the same name as the state subkey (without the underscore).
 However the name can be arbitrary.
-It is reccomended that the name match the first portion of the API endpoint path with which it is associated.
-It is also reccomended that if the endpoint supports `ALL` (see `supports`) then this name be plural, otherwise it should be singular.
+It is recommended that the name match the first portion of the API endpoint path with which it is associated.
+It is also recommended that if the endpoint supports `ALL` (see `supports`) then this name be plural, otherwise it should be singular.

 #### **Examples**